 Programme Development Grants (PDGs) are available for researchers to undertake preparatory work to develop a future programme of research.
 Broad ranging development work is permitted, with less detail required about the future programme of research.

-PDGs are also available for researchers to develop and enhance the quality and value of an existing or ongoing Programme Grants for Applied Research (PGfAR) award.
-Applications for such PDGs are only permitted from applicants whose PGfAR contracts are finishing within 12 months or have finished in the past 18 months.
+PDGs are also available for researchers to develop and enhance the quality and value of an ongoing or recently completed Programme Grants for Applied Research (PGfAR) award.

 Stream A - Pre-Programme Grant